 Project duration: May 2017 - April 2018

-This project seeks to explore police responses to coercive control.
+This project (Policing Responses to Coercive Control) seeks to explore police responses to coercive control.
 The project involves three stages, the first being a quantitative analysis of police domestic abuse and coercive control data, stage two involves a qualitative analysis of a selection of coercive control case and ABH domestic abuse files and the final stage involves the development of a coercive control 'learning tool', designed to support police practice when responding to coercive control cases.

 Perspectives on disability, law and autonomous vehicles - Dr Catherine Easton